-Eden Crawford-Harriman from the Contemporary Music course, majoring in Sound Production, is the project’s Production Coordinator and has been documenting the work through video, still photography and assisting the production team with the technical delivery.
+Eden Crawford-Harriman from the bachelor of Media and Communications course, majoring in Screen Media, is the project’s Production Coordinator and has been documenting the work through video, still photography and assisting the production team with the technical delivery.

 Sound designer Brett Canning is an accomplished musician and music teacher at Lindisfarne Anglican Grammar School.
 His students have helped design and produce the soundscape element of the work.

 Artist and Creative Director: Craig Walsh | Sound Designer: Brett Canning | Post Production: Steven Thomasson | Creative Producer / Placemkaing Officer: Marisa Snow | Production Manager: Richard Morrod | Cultural Custodians: Sheldon Harrington and Aunty Irene Harrington